Hiiirad/personal-notes/Tech Guide/Docker/README.md

   ```
   docker run SERVICE
   ```
-- List of containers with basic informations.
-If you want to see the list of all containers (availabe, stopped and exited) use `-a`
+- List of containers with basic information.
+If you want to see the list of all containers (available, stopped and exited) use `-a`
   ```
   docker ps
   docker ps -a